 “Doing this is so much fun.
 These students are just so much fun to get to know and to work with.
 I just try to give them some ideas of things to keep working on.
 They keep getting so much better year after year, which is really a tribute to the department here,” he says.

 When it comes to master classes for the arts at ONU, the “department” Reno speaks of spans the range of music, musical theatre, theatre, international theatre production and dance.
-Reno’s master class was the result of Kirsten Osbun-Manley, resident artist and lecturer in music and musical theatre, and Lloyd Butler, resident artist and musical director for musical theatre, reaching out to Reno.
+Reno’s master class was the result of Kirsten Osbun-Manley, resident artist and lecturer in music and musical theatre, reaching out to Reno.

 “We are constantly out and about trying to find people to bring back for our students.
 We go to New York City, Los Angeles and Chicago to find current industry professionals.
 We really feel strongly that they need to see how the real world works,” says Osbun-Manley.